W.I.T.C.H.: Metamoor

-Metamoor is a world ruled by the Escanor, who originates from Earth.
+Metamoor is a world ruled by the Escanor, who originate from Earth.
 For a long time Metamoor, and its capital Meridian, was isolated from the rest of the universe because it was ruled by the evil prince Phobos.
-With help of the Guardians and the Meridian people the rightful heiress to the throne, Elyon, could reign again.
+With help of the Guardians and the Meridian people, the rightful heiress to the throne, Elyon, could reign again.
 Elyon is the last of the Escanor.

 Arkhanta

 Arkhanta is an Earth-like world ruled by Ari.
 Ari accused the Oracle for not wanting to cure his son.
 Even the banshee Yua was unable to help him.
 With trickery, Ari could keep Yua in his scarlet citadel forever.
 Despite all this, Ari brought prosperity to his people.
 Knowing they had received everything thanks to the powers of Yua, the people are both happy and disturbed.
 Fortunately, after the Guardians released Yua and healed Ari's son Maqui, any threat of Yua's anger was over.
-On his turn Ari ended his hostility against Kandrakar.
+On his turn, Ari ended his hostility against Kandrakar.